 Now that you have created your nonprofit corporation, you can obtain your federal and Virginia state tax exemptions.
 Here are the steps you must take to obtain your tax-exempt status:

 Nonprofits who receive 501(c)(3) tax-exempt status from the IRS are automatically exempt from Virginia's income tax.
-For information and filing requirements for exemptions from other state taxes, including sales and use tax, check with the Virginia Department of Taxation.
+Your nonprofit must apply for an exemption from Virginia state sales and use taxes.
+Check with the Virginia Department of Taxation for details.